By Simon Jones

 Firstly, it is sometimes believed that pressure surges can be prevented by fitting a pressure reducing valve (PRV) between the pump set and the riser.
 Since PRVs are intended to limit the supply pressure and not the flow rate, the inclusion of one is unlikely to offer any significant protection against water hammer.

-There are now some valves on the market that are intended to limit the peak pressure that can occur, even if all the pumps are switched on after a shut-down.
-These are typically referred to as ‘anti-shock’ valves and they are fitted to the tops of risers.
+There are some valves on the market that are intended to limit the peak pressure that can occur, even if all the pumps are switched on after a shut-down.
+These are typically referred to as ‘anti-shock’ or 'anti-surge' valves and they are fitted to the tops of risers.
 The valves allow air to be drawn into the top of the riser if the water pressure at that point falls below atmospheric pressure (i.e. when a partial vacuum is present at the top of the riser).
 When the water supply pressure is restored the anti-shock valve should allow the air to escape slowly from the riser, limiting the refill rate and thereby limiting the potential for water hammer.
 From a theoretical point of view these ought to be relatively effective but, just in case, it might not be advisable to test one in situ.
-One word of caution is that these valves are almost invariably fitted beyond an isolation valve for maintenance purposes.
+One word of caution is that anti-shock valves are almost invariably fitted beyond an isolation valve for maintenance purposes.
 The isolation valves are sometimes closed because of a misunderstanding or a minor leak from the anti-shock valve and the system will then continue to operate normally until the next water hammer event.

 We have also seen small expansion vessels fitted to the tops of risers in an attempt to limit the peak pressure that can occur during a water hammer incident.
 In effect, the expansion vessels are intended to provide a cushion of air at the top of the riser.
 In practice, the expansion vessel would need to be large enough that it did not become almost completely filled with water during an impact for it to have a significant effect.
 The air charge would also need to be maintained periodically.

 1. At times of low demand it is more energy efficient to use a small pump.
-Hence, several small pumps arranged in parallel should be more economical to run than a large variable speed drive pump.
+Hence, several small pumps arranged in parallel should be more economical to run than a single large variable speed drive pump.
 Systems with multiple pumps also have built-in redundancy and more easily permit maintenance.

 2. That is not to say that PRVs have no place in boosted systems.
 For example, PRVs can allow different height risers in the same building to be connected to the same pump set at different pressures, or provide a steady supply pressure from fixed drive speed pumps that operate between upper and lower pressure points.